IHEC/ihec-metadata/specs/Ihec_metadata_specification.md

 __ORIGIN_SAMPLE_ONTOLOGY_URI__ - (Ontology: UBERON) links to the tissue from which sample was extracted.

-__DISEASE_ONTOLOGY_URI__ - (Ontology: NCIT) links to sample disease ontology information.
+__DISEASE_ONTOLOGY_URI__ - (Ontology: NCIM) links to sample disease ontology information.
 This property reflects the disease for this particular sample, not for the donor health condition.
 If dealing with a rare disease consider identifiability issues.
 The NCImetathesaurus term C0277545 “Disease type AND/OR category unknown” should be used for unknown diseases.
 Phenotypes associated with the disease should be submitted as DISEASE_ONTOLOGY_URIs (if available) or in the free form DISEASE attribute.

 __DISEASE:__ Free form field for more specific sample disease information.
 This property reflects the disease for this particular sample, not for the donor health condition.
 If dealing with a rare disease consider identifiability issues.